MashaWaleed/HomeControl_IOT/README.md

 - **Device Control:** Control home devices such as air conditioners, lights, fans, and garage doors through the Qt GUI.
 - **DFPlayer Mini Integration:** Manage audio playback with play, pause, next, and previous track functionalities.
 - **WiFi Connectivity:** Seamless connection to a home WiFi network for remote control and monitoring.
-- **CAN Bus Communication:** Interface with a CAN bus for receiving and transmitting messages, applicable to automotive and home automation scenarios.
 - **Slider Controls:** Adjust settings such as air conditioner temperature with interactive sliders.

 ## Components